PMT Function in Excel

 PMT Function Formula

-There are five parameters that are used in this PMT excel function.
+Five parameters are used in this PMT Excel function.
 In which three are compulsory and two are optional.

 - Rate: Rate represents the interest rate for the loan amount.
-If you are taking a monthly payment in this PMT excel function then you should convert the rate in a monthly rate and should convert the nper in a month too.
+If you are making a monthly payment in this PMT Excel function, then you should convert the rate at a monthly rate and the nper in a month too.

 - Nper: Nper is the total number of installments for the loan amount.
-Example considering the 5 years terms means 5*12=60
+For example, considering the 5 years terms means 5*12=60.

 - Pv: Pv is the total loan amount or present value.

-- [Fv]: It is also called the future value and it is optional in this PMT excel and if not passed in the this function then it will be considered as zero.
+- [Fv]: It is also called the future value.
+It is optional in this PMT Excel.
+If not passed in this function, it will be considered zero.

-Suppose the loan amount is 25,000 and interest rate is 10% annual and the period is 5 years.
+Suppose the loan amount is 25,000, the interest rate is 10% annual, and the period is 5 years.

-In this PMT excel, we have considered C4/12 because 10% rate is annual and by dividing by 12 we get the monthly rate.
-Here future value and type are considered as zero.
+In this PMT Excel, we have considered C4/12 because a 10% rate is annual.
+By dividing by 12, we get the monthly rate.
+Here, the future value and type are considered zero.